"The Evins Mill staff were attentive, kind and went above and beyond to makes sure we were taken care of."

 The staff at Evins Mill is a diverse lot.
 Some are quite young, while others are reaching that Medicare age.
-Some were born right here in good ol’ Dekalb County, while others hail from as far away as Virginia, Louisiana, Oklahoma, Texas, Ohio and Michigan.
+Some were born right here in good ol’ Dekalb County, while others hail from as far away as Louisiana, Oklahoma, Texas, Ohio, Colorado and Michigan.
 Some can prepare a most delicious meal, while others can build a deck or fix a dryer.
-We may be an eclectic set of folks, but we’re united by a shared affection for Evins Mill and by a shared mission that is embodied in our service ethic: “invisible service anticipating every need.”
-All of us hope you experience that ethic during your stay.
+Some are quite conservative, while many are most liberal.
+We may be an eclectic set of folks, but we’re united by a shared affection for Evins Mill - and by a shared mission that is embodied in our service ethic: “invisible service anticipating every need.”

 Jason Evans, Operations Manager & Executive Chef ~ September 2002

 Born and raised in Smithville, Jason graduated from the National Center for Hospitality Studies at Sullivan College in Louisville, KY.
 Following a six-year stint with Clipper Cruise Line, Jason joined Evins Mill.
 He draws culinary inspiration from his world travels, rural southern roots & an excitement for finding the best local & fresh ingredients available.
 Jason & wife Sharon have two children.
 He is active in the community, coaching a youth soccer team and teaching culinary classes.

 Alison Harris, Chef-de-Camp ~ April 2012